The Emperor's New Groove: Production overhaul and changes

 Upset that Allers left the project, Eisner gave Fullmer two weeks to salvage the project or production would be completely shut down.
 In December 1998, Fullmer and Dindal halted production for six months to retool the project, renaming it from Kingdom of the Sun to Kingdom in the Sun, thus making it the first Disney animated feature to have an extensive overhaul since Pinocchio.
 Meanwhile, following Eric Goldberg's pitch for the Rhapsody in Blue segment for Fantasia 2000, the animators were reassigned to work on the segment.

-Story work on the revised film started when they knew what to retain from the original version, namely David Spade as Manco and Eartha Kitt as Yzma, with the remaining elements to be written around those characters.
+Story work on the revised film started when they knew what to retain from the original version, namely Spade as Manco and Kitt as Yzma, with the remaining elements to be written around those characters.
 Chris Williams, who was a storyboard artist during Kingdom of the Sun, came up with the idea of making Pacha an older character as opposed to the teenager that he was in the original version, as to be the opposite of Manco.
 Following up on the new idea, former late-night comedy writer David Reynolds stated, "I pitched a simple comedy that's basically a buddy road picture with two guys being chased in the style of a Chuck Jones 'toon, but faster paced.
 Disney said, 'Give it a shot.
 One of the new additions to the revised story was the scene-stealing character of Yzma's sidekick Kronk.
 Kronk was inspired by actor Rick Rossovich, according to Williams, and as they wrote for him, Reynolds immediately thought of casting Patrick Warburton for the role based on his character Puddy from Seinfeld.
 Meanwhile, the name Manco was changed to Kuzco following Fullmer's discovery of the Japanese slang term manko, which translates to cunt.
-Due to in part to the production shutdown, Sting began to develop schedule conflicts with his songwriting duties interfering with his work on the next album he was planning to record in Italy.
+Due to in part to the production shutdown, Sting began to develop schedule conflicts with his songwriting duties interfering with his work on Brand New Day, his new album that he was planning to record in Italy.
 Sting admitted, "I write the music, and then they're supposed to animate it, but there are constantly changes being made.
 It's constantly in turnaround", but added, "I'm enjoying it."
 Because of the shutdown, the animated film Dinosaur assumed the summer 2000 release date originally scheduled for Kingdom.